c-keil/ur_rl_control/README.md

 -Add safety features - dead man switch - keep out zones

 -resolve encoder absolute position rollover issue: add a function that can set the current default_encoder_position setpoints to be 2pi wraped closest values.
-If the daq is turned on, then moved a significant amount (especially likely with the base joint), the user might expect close to zero difference from the refference position, but in reality there is ~2pi difference.
+If the daq is turned on, then moved a significant amount (especially likely with the base joint), the user might expect close to zero difference from the reference position, but in reality there is ~2pi difference.

 -Feature, detect when position error is too large and stop